-Funded by the Office of Refugee Resettlement (ORR) of the Department of Health and Human Services (HHS), our Unaccompanied Refugee Minor (URM) program creates loving and responsible foster homes for youth that have fled situations of war and persecution.
-This program ensures that eligible unaccompanied minor populations receive the full range of assistance, care, and services available to all foster children in the state by establishing a legal authority to act in place of the child’s unavailable parent(s).
+Funded by the Office of Refugee Resettlement (ORR) of the Department of Health and Human Services (HHS), Lutheran Social Services of the National Capital Area’s (LSSNCA) Unaccompanied Refugee Minor (URM) program creates loving and responsible foster homes for youth who fled war and persecution and arrived in the United States without parents or legal guardians.
+LSSNCA’s program ensures eligible unaccompanied refugee children receive the full range of assistance, care, and services available to all foster children in Virginia and Washington, D.C.
+LSSNCA is also authorized to place children in Maryland for the D.C. program.

-We provide informational sessions and training to families seeking to open their homes to these refugee youth, as well as case management and support services to these youth.
+We provide informational sessions and training to prospective and current foster families, as well as case management and support services to children and youth.
 In 2019, 27 refugee youth were served through our URM programming and 31 parents were trained in foster care.
+We are currently placing Afghan youth, and we have Afghan foster parents who are fully licensed and ready to welcome.